Article

 Encourage Healthy Chewing Habits

-The main reason teething puppies bite is because they are in discomfort!
+The main reason teething puppies bite is because they are feeling discomfort!
 This soreness takes place when the permanent teeth start to emerge behind their baby teeth.
 Though the puppy teething stages (and when puppies stop biting) can vary, discomfort will continue until the permanent teeth are fully grown in—which may be around nine months old.

 Here are a few ways you can help ease your puppy's teething pain or discomfort: